UniversalDependencies/docs/_it/template-index.md

 * Personal pronouns inflect for [Case]() with three values (nominative, accusative, genitive).
 * Determiners agree with nouns in the same way as adjectives.

-For more information, see the list of [Swedish features](feat/index.html).
+For more information, see the list of [Italian features](feat-index.md).

 ---
 **Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
 Describe other noteworthy features.
 Include links to language-specific feature definitions if any.